OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Whistler is known around the world for being a top skiing destination.
-But there’s so much more to know about this British Columbian town.
-Here are 10 things you should know before you go to Whistler, which will help you have the best vacation possible.
+Whistler is known around the world for being a top ski destination.
+But there’s so much more to know about this resort in the Coast Mountains.
+Here are 10 things you should know before coming to British Columbia.

 A world-class resort usually comes with world-class price tags.
-Although budget travellers can find packaged deals, lift discounts, and hostels in Whistler, it is still one of the more expensive ski resorts in Canada.
-But, that being said, you are also getting to ski at one of the best resorts in the world, so many would say it’s worth the price.
+Although budget travelers can find packaged deals, lift discounts and hostels in Whistler, it’s still one of the more expensive ski resorts in Canada.
+But since it’s one of the best, many would say it’s worth the price.

-Yes, Whistler is known for its skiing and snowboarding, and it’s why two million people visit each year.
-But there’s so much more to do in Whistler beyond these two winter activities.
-On the mountain there’s tubing, snowshoeing, and winter ziplining.
-Off the mountain, there’s a record-breaking bobsled centre, the luxurious Scandinave Spa, and museums.
+Yes, Whistler is known for its skiing and snowboarding – that’s why 2m people visit each year – but there’s so much more to do here.
+On the mountain there’s tubing, snowshoeing and winter zipline adventures.
+Off it, the town is home to a record-breaking bobsled center, the luxurious Scandinave Spa and museums.

-Whistler and Blackcomb Mountains used to be separated and were friendly rivals until they merged in 1997.
-Once this historic merger happened, the Whistler Blackcomb ski resort became one of the world’s largest, with over 8,000 acres (3,237.4ha) of skiable terrain.
-The PEAK 2 PEAK Gondola that operates between the two mountains is also record-breaking and the world’s longest continuous lift system.
+Whistler and Blackcomb used to be two separate ski areas and were friendly rivals until they merged in 1997.
+Once this historic merger happened, the Whistler Blackcomb ski resort became one of the world’s largest, with more than 8,000 acres (3,237ha) of skiable terrain.
+The Peak 2 Peak Gondola that operates between the two mountains is also record-breaking,as the world’s longest continuous lift system.

-Whistler is in a great position for people traveling by plane, bus or car.
-It’s less than a two-hour drive from Vancouver along the Sea to Sky Highway, and there are several bus companies travelling between the two destinations daily.
+Whistler is in a great position if you’re heading here by plane, bus or car.
+It’s less than a two-hour drive from Vancouver along the Sea to Sky Highway, and several bus companies travel between the two destinations daily.
 Vancouver has a major international airport, while Seattle is less than three hours south of Vancouver.
-There are many options to get to Whistler quickly, easily, and cheaply.
+All of which means you can get here quickly, easily and cheaply.

 Après-ski is a huge part of skiing in Whistler.
-The village is brimming with restaurants, bars, and cafés offering deals in the late afternoon.
-Most of the establishments understand you’re coming straight off the mountain, so there’s definitely a relaxed and casual atmosphere in the village.
-Try Southern BBQ at Dusty’s, dance the night away at Merlin’s, and check out the deals at Longhorn.
+The village is brimming with restaurants, bars and cafes offering deals in the late afternoon.
+Most of the establishments understand you’re coming straight off the mountain, so they have a relaxed and casual atmosphere.
+Try Southern barbecue at Dusty’s, dance the night away at Merlin’s and check out the deals at the Longhorn Saloon.

-Tipping is common nature in North America, but not in Australia, where about 20 percent of Whistler’s winter population is from (hence the term Whistralia).
-As a quick guide, the tipping etiquette in Canada is usually between 15–20 percent, unless the service was less than adequate.
+Tipping is common nature in North America, but not in Australia, where about 20 percent of Whistler’s winter population is from (hence the term “Whistralia”).
+As a quick guide, the tipping etiquette in Canada is usually between 15 and 20 percent, unless the service was less than adequate.

-Although Whistler Blackcomb is known for its skiing, Whistler is also a must-visit destination in summer.
-Whistler Mountain becomes a Mountain Bike Park, which brings in adventure seekers from around the world.
+Although Whistler Blackcomb is known for its skiing, it’s also a must-visit destination in summer when it becomes the Whistler Mountain Bike Park, which brings in adventure seekers from around the world.
 There are many hiking trails to lakes and across the nearby mountain ranges.
 Whistler is also home to one of the world’s more scenic golf courses.
-Visitors can enjoy the panoramic views from the PEAK 2 PEAK Gondola and pick up fresh produce from the weekly farmers market too.
+You can enjoy the panoramic views from the Peak 2 Peak Gondola and pick up fresh produce from the weekly farmer’s market, too.

-Whistler’s main village area, which is at the bottom of Whistler Mountain, is a no-car zone.
-This makes it easy to stroll around before or after hitting the slopes.
-There are many boutiques, retail outlets and gift stores within the village, as well as a lot of restaurants.
-If driving to Whistler, don’t let this worry you as there’s a lot of parking places surrounding the village.
+Whistler’s main village area, at the bottom of Whistler Mountain, is a no-car zone, making it easy to stroll around before or after hitting the slopes to enjoy the boutiques, retail outlets, gift stores and restaurants.
+If you’re coming here by car, there are a lot of parking places surrounding the village.

-Even in Whistler’s village, the temperatures generally hover around freezing during winter.
-Packing essentials include a thick waterproof jacket, a moisture-wicking layer for mountain adventures, and wool socks.
-As mentioned, there are as many casual restaurants in Whistler as there are fine-dining establishments, so it’s advisable to pack at least one smart-casual outfit for dining out.
+Even in Whistler village, temperatures generally hover around freezing during winter, so pack essentials such as a thick waterproof jacket, a moisture-wicking layer for mountain adventures and wool socks.
+As mentioned, there are as many casual restaurants here as there are fine-dining places, but pack at least one smart-casual outfit for dining out.